dniklaus/arduino-display-lcdkeypad/README.md

 void setup()
 {
-  myLcdKeypad = new LcdKeypad();  // instatiate an object of the LcdKeypad class, using default parameters
+  myLcdKeypad = new LcdKeypad();  // instantiate an object of the LcdKeypad class, using default parameters

   // Attach the specific LcdKeypadAdapter implementation (dependency injection) myLcdKeypad->attachAdapter(new MyLcdKeypadAdapter(myLcdKeypad));

-  myLcdKeypad->setCursor(0, 0);   // position the cursor at beginning of the first line myLcdKeypad->print("Value:");   // print a Value label on the second line of the display }
+  myLcdKeypad->setCursor(0, 0);   // position the cursor at beginning of the first line myLcdKeypad->print("Value:");   // print a Value label on the first line of the display }

 void loop()
 {
-  scheduleTimers();  // Get the timer(s) ticked, in particular the LcdKeypad dirver's keyPollTimer }
+  yield();  // Get the timer(s) ticked, in particular the LcdKeypad dirver's keyPollTimer }
 ```